cordoval/renderapi-demo/README.md

 ## Acknowledgements

-Big thanks to Mark Sonnabaum for OO reality checks and the the Drupal 8 Twig team.
+* msonnabaum for OO reality checks
+* jessebeach for realizing the connection to headless Drupal